?flush=1 !DOCTYPE html>

 Customised request to Statistics New Zealand using Household Economic Survey data

 Data available only for years shown.
-Indicators are updated in April and November each year; for those indicators where new data or survey results have become available.
+Indicators are updated in April each year; for those indicators where new data or survey results have become available.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.